-After you download your Cortex XDR Broker VM QCOW2 image, you need to upload it to Alibaba Cloud.
+After you download your Cortex XDR Broker virtual machine (VM) QCOW2 image, you need to upload it to Alibaba Cloud.
 Since the image file is larger than 5G, you need to download the

 ossutil utility file provided by Alibaba Cloud to upload the image.

 Download a Cortex XDR Broker VM QCOW2 image.
 For more information, see the virtual machine compatability requirements in Configure the Broker VM.